qubicnigeria/Proposals/“Wagmi” Sponsorship Proposal – Web3Lagos Conference 2025.md

 Ideal to grow our **African community** and generate **qualified leads**.

 We've spent the past year preparing through university/club meetings.
-This event will also be an opportunity to also **kickstart a future hackathon**.
+This event will also be an opportunity to **kickstart a future hackathon**.
 Nigeria holds ≈ **3% of global blockchain developer talent**.

 We opted for the **most affordable package** to demonstrate **high impact with low cost**.